adamse/stump-optimal-beta-vs-ghc/readme.md

     ```

 3. `Example2Ints` -- keep the summation, but swap in `Int` instead of
-    `Integer`, this will overflow the Int many times over but since we're not
+    `Integer`, this might overflow the Int but since we're not interested in
-    interested in the actual number that seems fine?
+    the actual number that seems fine?

     The time now seems to be dominated by traversing the list and doing many
     additions.
 So perhaps this is not too interesting...